Species Introduction

 Acclimation Process

-Introducing your Super Red Melon Discus to their new home requires a careful acclimation process to minimize stress.
-Begin by floating the sealed bag containing the fish in the aquarium for approximately 15-20 minutes to equalize the temperature.
-After this, gradually introduce small amounts of aquarium water into the bag every 5-10 minutes, allowing the fish to acclimate to the new water conditions.
-After about an hour, gently release the fish into the tank, avoiding adding the bag water to the aquarium.
-This gradual process helps ensure a smooth transition and reduces the risk of shock.
+Introducing your Super Red Melon Discus to a new tank requires a careful acclimation process to minimize stress and ensure a smooth transition.
+Begin by floating the sealed bag containing the fish in the aquarium for about 15-20 minutes to equalize the temperature.
+After this, gradually introduce tank water into the bag by adding small amounts every 5 minutes.
+This process should take about an hour, allowing the fish to adjust to the new water parameters.
+Once acclimated, gently release the fish into the tank using a net to avoid introducing any excess water from the bag.
+Monitor the fish closely for signs of stress or illness in the days following their introduction.
+Providing a calm and stable environment will help them adapt more quickly and comfortably.

 Long-term Care